damianhakert/damianhakert.github.io/source/posts/2016-04-29-look-into-gitlab-infrastructure.html.md

 For running GitLab.com as an application we have:

-- 5 HAProxy load balancers that are handling GitLab.com http, https, and ssh
+- 5 HAProxy load balancers that are handling GitLab.com HTTP, HTTPS, and SSH
-- 2 HAProxy load balancers that are handling "alternative ssh" (altssh.GitLab.com) so they do redirection from 443 to 22
+- 2 HAProxy load balancers that are handling "[alternative SSH][altssh]" (altssh.GitLab.com) so they do redirection from 443 to 22
-- 2 HAProxy load balancers that are handling pages.gitlab.io http and https
+- 2 HAProxy load balancers that are handling <https://pages.gitlab.io> HTTP and HTTPS
 - 20 workers running GitLab EE application stack (Nginx, Workhorse, Unicorn + Rails, Redis + Sidekiq)
 - 2 NFS servers for the storage
 - 2 Redis servers